-Second Falls (or Lower Falls) resides in the Pisgah National Forest near Brevard, North Carolina.
+Second Falls (or Lower Falls) resides in the Pisgah National Forest near Brevard in Haywood County, North Carolina.
+It is administered by the USDA Forest Service.
 For information or inquiries about the area as well as current conditions, visit their website or Facebook page.

 We came up to the Graveyard Fields from Brevard (where we were staying at the time) so we’ll describe the driving route from there.

 First, we drove north through town along the Asheville Hwy towards the traffic light junction with the Pisgah Hwy (Hwy 276).

 Turning left at this light, we took this winding road for about 15 miles where we took a ramp on the right connecting to the Blue Ridge Parkway.

 Turning left onto the Blue Ridge Parkway (to go west), we then followed it for another 7 miles until we reached the well-signed parking area for the Graveyard Fields (near mile post 418.8) on the right.